-On-board target acquisitions (TAs) position a source with sub-pixel accuracy on a specific location on the detector.
-TAs are supported for two of the observing modes for NIRISS: single object slitless spectroscopy (SOSS) and aperture masking interferometry (AMI).
-While a TA is only required for those observing modes when a subarray is used, it is strongly recommended to perform a TA in full-frame readout mode as well, so as to ensure that the target is always placed on the same detector pixel.
-The steps in the NIRISS TA procedure are discussed in some detail below.
+An onboard target acquisition (TAs) positions a source with subpixel accuracy on a specific location on the detector.
+TAs are supported for two NIRISS observing modes: single object slitless spectroscopy (SOSS) and aperture masking interferometry (AMI).
+While a TA is only required for those observing modes when a subarray is used, it is also strongly recommended for the full frame detector readout to ensure that the target is always placed on the same detector pixel.

-- The spacecraft is then moved to place the target at the nominal center of the TA subarray being used, which is listed in on-board tables.
+- The spacecraft is moved to place the target at the nominal center of the TA subarray being used, which is listed in onboard tables.

 - The target is re-imaged with a single (undithered) exposure.
-This is a so-called "TA verification" exposure.
+This is the so-called "TA verification" exposure.

 - If the observing mode is AMI, the spacecraft is moved to the science aperture which is located on a separate (but nearby) subarray.
 This is done to avoid any persistence from the TA images.
 (This step is not performed for the SOSS observing mode, for which the spectra are projected onto a different location on the detector, so that the telescope does not have to be moved.)

-A TA exposure sequence produces scientific data, which include the images of the target produced in steps 1 and 3.
-These data will be returned to the observer along with the science data.
+A TA exposure sequence produces scientific data—images of the target produced in steps 1 and 3.
+These data will be returned to the observer along with the other science data.

 Target location algorithm